The nation spends billions annually on preventable hospitalizations1

 Indicator: Preventable Hospitalizations per 100,000 population

-The indicator is based upon Agency for Healthcare Research & Quality (AHRQ) Prevention Quality Indicator (PQI) #90.
-PQI #90 is the composite indicator for 11 (previously 12) ambulatory care-sensitive conditions.
+The indicator is based on Agency for Healthcare Research & Quality (AHRQ) Prevention Quality Indicator (PQI) #90.
+PQI #90 is the composite indicator for 10 ambulatory care-sensitive conditions.
 Hospitalizations due to these conditions are potentially preventable through access to high-quality outpatient care.

-The conditions include diabetes short-term complications, diabetes long-term complications, chronic obstructive pulmonary disease (COPD) or asthma in older adults (age 40 and over), hypertension, heart failure, dehydration, bacterial pneumonia, urinary tract infection, angina without procedure (retired in 2016), uncontrolled diabetes, asthma in younger adults (age 18-39), and lower-extremity amputation among patients with diabetes.
+The conditions include diabetes short-term complications, diabetes long-term complications, chronic obstructive pulmonary disease (COPD) or asthma in older adults (age 40 and over), hypertension, heart failure, community-acquired pneumonia (previously bacterial pneumonia), urinary tract infection, uncontrolled diabetes, asthma in younger adults (age 18-39), and lower-extremity amputation among patients with diabetes.

-Data Limitations: The indicator rate was calculated using AHRQ’s Prevention Quality Indicator Software, Version 5.0 (2005-2015) and Version 6.01 (2016).
-Rate comparisons that use prior versions of the software may not be directly comparable as they likely use a different referent or denominator population and possibly use conditions that have since been redefined.
-In addition, data for 2016 are no risk-adjusted (observed rates) and should not be compared to each other.
+Data Limitations: The indicator rate was calculated using AHRQ’s Prevention Quality Indicator Software Version v2022 (2022), and calculations are back-compatible with older data years.
+Rates that use software version v2022 should not be compared to rates produced using other software versions, as they likely use a different referent or denominator population and possibly use conditions that have since been redefined.
+Because the AHRQ software is back-compatible with older data years, the baseline and target values for the indicator may change when data is updated.

 Share Your Story